nRF24/RF24/docs/pico_sdk.md

 will build your project).

-Either set an environment variable named `PICO_SDK_PATH` that points to your local clone of the pico-sdk or put the pico-sdk next to the `RF24` folder or the folder containing your project using the `RF24` library:
+Either set an environment variable named `PICO_SDK_PATH` that points to your local clone of the pico-sdk or put the pico-sdk next to the RF24 folder or next to the folder containing your project using the RF24 library:

     path/to/github/repos/
         pico-sdk/
         RF24/
+        my_rf24_project/

 Alternatively, the RF24 repository (and optionally the RF24Network and RF24Mesh repositories) can be included into your project's "lib" folder as copies or